tratteo/nuxt_template/README.md

 You can use this template as a starting point for any of your projects.
 Enjoy!

-## Tutorials and examples
-This repository is going to have different branches.
-Each branch is relative to a specific tutorial I posted on my channel.

 ### Intergations and features
 Here are all the current integration and features.
 For each one of them I released a video tutorial on my [YouTube](https://www.youtube.com/@matteo-beltrame), go check it out.